oboysen/moodleClozeHelpers/README.md

 install_github('oboysen/moodleClozeHelpers', build_vignettes = T)
 ```

-## Easy creation of Moodle Cloze quizzes using R
+## Easy creation of Moodle Cloze quizzes using R/exams

 The *moodleClozeHelpers* package is an add-on for the *exams* package to simplify and decrease the error-proneness of
 the process of creating "Embedded Answers" aka "Cloze" quizzes which can be imported to the Moodle Learning Management System.